nadeld/nadeld.github.io/_posts/2017-03-29-piracyinterview.md

 3)How do you think we can enforce piracy?

 We will never be able to fully stop piracy; however, by lowering the fee for subscription services and ensuring that the content one puts out is really good quality such as 1080p videos on NetFlix, people will be more encouraged to support the creator.
 Also, creators might want to consider implementing gamification and perks included with a premium membership such as access to pay-per-view content by listening to a certain amount of songs or watching a certain amount of movies per week This gives the customer an incentive to buy their content.
 Another reward could be free t-shirts or the option of the costumer's own personal merchandise.
+One example of enforcement on a college campus is at LSU.
+LSU will fine people $50 for every piracy offense, record it in the student's permanent record, and see their network access restricted for all their devices (Hopewell).

 4)Why do you pirate?